• Skip to primary navigation

 A collage of three images showing how to mix sugar. butter and eggs for butter crunch cookies.

-1. Preheat the oven to 325F.
-In a large bowl cream the room temperature butter with the sugars until totally combined.
+1. In a large bowl cream butter with the sugars until creamy and soft.

 2. Add the vanilla and almond extract and cream again.